Is self-employment right for me?

 Here are the most important laws, rules and guidelines you need to be aware of:

-• Check with your local authority whether you need planning permission to use your home for business purposes, especially if you need to make alterations.
+• Check with your local authority whether you need planning permission to use your home for business purposes.
+This is especially important if you need to make alterations.

 • Disability legislation: the Disability Discrimination Act covers small businesses.
 See Government services and information for details.

-• You will also need to know the basics of Health and Safety legislation and keep on top of changes in rules for your industry.
+• You’ll also need to know the basics of Health and Safety legislation and keep on top of changes in rules for your industry.

 Tax and National Insurance

-If you become self-employed you will need to look after your own tax affairs.
-You can either do this yourself if you feel confident about being able to handle it and get to grips with for example, what you can claim tax relief for and what you can’t.
-If not, you can pay an accountant or tax professional to help you.
+If you become self-employed, you’ll need to look after your own tax affairs.
+You can either do this yourself or pay an accountant or tax professional to help you.

-You will also have to deal with the paperwork involved in becoming self- employed.
-You'll need to register with HM Revenue and Customs (HMRC), either online or by calling 0300 200 3500.
-They'll send you a guide to starting up in business that explains the records you'll need to keep, how to pay your National Insurance and how they'll calculate your tax.
-Good record keeping is essential, so you will need to consider how you’ll deal with this alongside the work you need to do to run your business.
+You’ll also have to deal with the paperwork involved in becoming self-employed.
+You'll need to register with HM Revenue and Customs, either online or by calling them.
+They'll send you a guide to starting up in business that explains the records you'll need to keep, how to pay your National Insurance and how they'll work out your tax.
+Remember good record keeping is essential when running a business.

 You'll be sent a self-assessment tax return to fill in every year.
 So you'll need to be organised about completing your return on time otherwise you will face a fine.
 Find out more information on how HMRC can help you.

-If you want to get help with tax-related issues then HMRC offers a variety of tools and guides online.
+If you want to get help with tax-related issues, then HMRC offers various tools and guides online.
 These include:

 • Webinars on subjects like VAT, business expenses and record keeping.